 You can currently take your dogs on beaches in Lytham throughout the year, without any restrictions.

-Elsewhere on the Fylde Coast, as with many other UK beaches, there are restrictions during the summer season on where you can take dogs on beaches.
+Elsewhere on the Fylde Coast, as with many other UK beaches, there are restrictions in place during the summer season.

 The beaches at Lytham are very popular and well used but there currently are no restrictions about where you can take your dog.
 Dogs are required to be on their leads in certain places.

 There is however a restriction on dogs on the central beach at St Annes during the summer season.

 In Lytham, you are required to walk dogs on their lead and under control in accordance with the Dogs on Leads bylaw, in certain places.

 If an area is classed as a bathing beach the sea water will be tested throughout the season.
 The results of which are used towards the rating of the beach.